milesbeyond/generator-sgh/README.md

 # generator-sgh [![Build Status](https://secure.travis-ci.org/cheeks/generator-sgh.png?branch=master)](https://travis-ci.org/cheeks/generator-sgh)

-A [Yeoman](http://yeoman.io) generator for building pages on sunglasshut.com, a very tricky situation.
+>A [Yeoman](http://yeoman.io) generator for building pages on sunglasshut.com, which can be a very tricky situation.
+Includes a Grunt task for compiling a handoff.

 ## Installing
 Let's assume you have [npm](https://npmjs.org) installed.
 If not, head over to [nodejs.com](nodejs.com) and get set up.